paullbr/B3ApplicationMobileTD/README.md

-AUBERT Jean-Marc B3 - ingésup
+LOUBLIER Paul B3 - ingésup

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.